Visit Hanoi, the bustling capital of Vietnam

 The Old Quarter is the cultural heart of Hanoi where the pulse of life has constantly beat for nearly 2,000 years.
 Daily routine starts early and builds to a friendly bustle.
 Streets have distinct character and are named after the crafts once made there – silver, ladder, silk, paper.

-Hanoi Old Quarter is a triangular area of approximately 36 streets centered next to Lake Ho Hoan Kiem.
+As a triangular area of approximately 36 streets centered next to Lake Ho Hoan Kiem.
 Areas by the lake itself are more touristy and expensive, head into its heart to find true local gems.

 Take time to sample the spirit, atmosphere and shopping on offer here – nothing says Hanoi capital like its Old Quarter.